chtsao/rgames2017/final-project/final.md

 (Tentative) Project title/data submission: by 5/31.
 Project submission by AM 11:59 6/4.
-Submissoin: You can send your project link to me or pull a request at this Final Project Github page.
+<span style="color:red">Submissoin</span>: You can send your project link to me or pull a request at this Final Project Github page.

 # The Teams/Reports